wvus-ibu/wvus-forms/README.md

-# VALIDESSA - WVUS Form Validation Library Widget
+# VALIDESSA - Defender of Data (WVUS Form Validation Library)
 Custom Donate Widget for placement on WVUS sites.
 This custom Wordpress Plugin allows a user to configure a custom donation widget, and place it on a page.

 [[/validessa.svg|alt=Validessa]]